spgarbet/rccola/README.md

 The document can now be knitted with `Knit -> Knit with Parameters`.
 It also works when running chunks from the console.
 Two variables are now sitting in memory `intake` and `details` with the contents of those two RedCap repositories.

 ## Keyring Storage

+Using a keyring removes the need to knit with parameters, and the keys are store in local encrypted storage.

-See the [keyring](https://github.com/r-lib/keyring) github page for details on configuring your keyring storage to use a prefered service if you desire.
+See the [keyring](https://github.com/r-lib/keyring) github page for details on configuring your keyring storage to use a preferred service if you desire.
+It will default to a password protected encrypted user file.

-The "service" used is "rccola".
-The keyring created by this package will be whatever string you pass.
+The "service" used for all keyrings is "rccola".
+The keyring created by this package will be whatever string you pass as the `keyring=`.
 Thus API_KEYs could be shared between reports as well via using the same keyring.
 However, since they are keyed via their variable names--if one used a single keyring for all each RedCap database would need a distinct variable name that would be consistent across projects.
-Otherwise, there would be a namespace collision and it would ask for the API_KEY each time projects were switched.
+Otherwise, there could be a namespace collision and it could load the wrong database into a variable.
+Be very careful with naming when using a shared keyring between projects.

+If you wish to delete the keys stored in the keyring, simply: `keyring::keyring_delete("name_of_keyring")`.

+## Forms option

+One can load forms from a database.
+Continuing the above example let's imagine that the `intake` project has two forms: `consent` and `randomization`.

+    loadFromRedcap(c("intake", "details"),
+                   keyring="myreportname",
+                   forms=list("intake" => c("consent", "randomization")))

+The resulting variables in memory are

+  * intake.consent
+  * intake.randomization
+  * details